cvf-bcn-gituser/bass-critic/README.md

 It is intended to be scaleable to add new Student recordings and new TCL songs.

+The refactoring cannot be done in one foul swoop.
+A manual will be made that will be described how to add a new Song, and an new set of Student files.
+There are a lot of optimisations to remove bulk, but working software is the primaary focus, then understandability, then reproducability and then maintainability.

 ## Description of folders and contents

 data -